Jowjow/EnergyWorx_Case/README.md

 # EnergyWorx_Case
 A Development Case for EnergyWorx

 # Virtual Environment:

-The whole virtual environment with all needed libs for running this piece of code is present in this repository.
+For creating and activating a standard python virtual environment do:

-For accessing it clone the repo and do:
+python3 -m venv ewx_env -> source /ewx_env/bin/activate

-cd /$REPO_HOME -> source ewx_env/bin/activate
+A custom env(Anaconda etc) or existing venv can be used.

-If the reader wants to create a custom env(Anaconda or others) from scratch he can, for setting up all the dependencies he shuld run:
+For setting up all the necessary dependencies one should run:

 pip install -r requirements.txt